sebastianwindeck/GitPolitics/docs/README.md

 # Welcome to [Git][Politics]

 [Git][Politics] is currently a German Student project aiming to

+1. visualize politicians work,
-1. visualize politics (political processes)
+2. visualize politics (political processes),
-2. clarify policies
+3. clarify policies
-3.
+4. and make the entire political system comprehensible

+for everyone.

+On this roadmap the aim is to develop a powerful tool to track all the changes on a easy to use interface.

 ## [Git]

 Git is a version control system and familiar tool in the programming world.
-It is primarley used for source code management but can help to store any source of files.
+It is primarly used for source code management, but can help to store any source of files versionizable.
 Git can be used on a variety on different servers.
 Mostly known are [GitHub](https://github.com), [Bitbucket](https://bitbucket.com), and [GitLab](https://gitlab.com).
 But also other servers can be used or created on private servers.

+A powerful tool of Git is the braches where different users can change parts of a repository and combine them after changes.

 ## [Politics]